 West-leading Timberwolves beat Grizzlies 118-103 to reach midpoint with 30-11 record

-MINNEAPOLIS (AP) — Anthony Edwards scored 26 of his 28 points in the second half, Rudy Gobert had 17 points, 10 rebounds and a season-high-tying six blocks and the West-leading Minnesota Timberwolves beat the injury-ravaged Memphis Grizzlies 118-103 on Thursday night.
+MINNEAPOLIS (AP) — Anthony Edwards scored 26 of his 28 points in the second half and the West-leading Minnesota Timberwolves beat the injury-ravaged Memphis Grizzlies 118-103 on Thursday night.

+“It felt to me as long as we just keep it close, we can find a run,” Wolves coach Chris Finch said.

-Jaren Jackson Jr. had 36 points and Luke Kennard added 18 points for the Grizzlies, who started their eighth starting-lineup combination in nine games this month and never let their lack of depth limit their energy as they started a four-game trip.
-They put on a passing and cutting clinic against the league leader in scoring defense and held the lead for the majority of the game.
+Jaren Jackson Jr. had 36 points and Luke Kennard added 18 points for the Grizzlies, who had their eighth starting-lineup combination in nine games this month and never let their lack of depth limit their energy as they started a four-game trip.
+They put on a passing and cutting clinic against the league leader in scoring defense.

 Santi Aldama, who had 13 points off the bench, tried to get under Gobert’s skin with stare-downs, trash talk and lobbying the officials for foul calls on the three-time NBA Defensive Player of the Year.